 5. For those who wish to stay for longer periods, the rates, including meals, are:

 - month of July: €700 for Filipinos and €800 for non-Filipinos

 - month of August: €700 for Filipinos and €800 for non-Filipinos

 - month of September: €800 for Filipinos and €900 for non-Filipinos

 - for one or two weeks’ stay, just divide the above rates into four or two, respectively.

-6. Those staying July and August will be asked to help out in the household chores, since the personnel will be taking their vacations then (hence the lower rates).
+6. Those staying July and August will be assigned household chores, since the personnel will be taking their vacations then; hence the lower monthly rates.
 There will be no laundry service, and dishwashing (including the serving dishes and utensils) and cleaning of premises will be done by the priests.
 All are also requested to observe the community schedules for meals and prayers, and interact with and assist the newcomers in any way possible – speaking to them in Italian so they can more quickly learn the language.

 - when it is cool outside (early morning or evenings): open the windows to let cool air enter and cool the walls

 - when it is hot outside: close the windows and lower your blinds (especially when sunlight hits your window) to keep hot air out